Appendix for: Sub-Symbolic Language and Inspiration

 STATEMENT: Larry schwinked the ronk.

 When you first see these marks, you may say, “It gives no meaning!”
-I will now make you see that these marks give you a great amount of “meaning.
+I will now make you see that these marks give you a great amount of “meaning.”

 First, you see the lines and arches on the page and your mind takes note of the relation they have.
 This is where the physical experience ends.
-Your mind is able to see that structures of lines and arches like these have been experienced before and you
+Your mind is able to see that structures of lines and arches like these have been experienced before and you Define these structures as letters and words.

 If you have not had much experience reading, you may to take smaller groups of lines and arches and Define them independently then put these Referents together to make a new symbolic relationship pattern in order to Define that structure.
 If you have had a greater amount of experience, you may be able to take a greater number of lines and arches and Define them at the level of words.